kmcquade/kmcquade-xubuntu-makefile/README.md

 # kmcquade-xubuntu-makefile

-A makefile for installing many of my programs on Xubuntu.
+A makefile for installing some of the applications I use on Xubuntu 18.04.
+I'm biased towards XFCE4; gnome is ugly.